 Sarah started her career in civil rights law in New York, but is much happier as a journalist than she ever was as a lawyer.
 Before founding Outlier Media, she worked as a senior producer and reporter at Michigan Radio, the statewide NPR affiliate.

 In that role, she covered issues important to low-income families, child welfare and disability.
-Her work has been featured on NPR, Marketplace, The Center for Investigative Reporting, Bridge Magazine, and The Detroit News.
+Her work has been featured on NPR, Marketplace, The Center for Investigative Reporting, Bridge Magazine, The Detroit News, and The New York Times.
 Sarah believes journalism is a service and should be responsive to the needs of all people.